Experience Life Outdoors in Argyll: How to Pack Lightly for your Adventures

 A reusable water bottle

 Staying hydrated is crucial especially when spending a good amount of time outdoors.
 Having a reusable water bottle helps you hydrate anytime plus they can be easily refillable.
-A one-liter bottle is sufficient for most needs.
+A one-litre bottle is sufficient for most needs.

 A good bug spray is a must during Summer in Scotland.
 During this season, Scottish midges—small black flying insects—are active, especially during sunset.
 They have a nasty reputation of swarming their victims and biting every bare skin they can find.
 Thankfully, there are many effective bug sprays that are designed specifically to fight off these nasty creatures.